-For further information on any of the above school time initiatives please email email@example.com
+For further information on how your school can be involved in this inititative please email email@example.com

-Exeter City's Premier League Kicks Project provides FREE sports coaching sessions to young people of ages 8-19 and is delivered over three areas of our community including Wonford, Cranbrook and Newton Abbot.
+Exeter City Community Trust Premier League Kicks Project provides FREE sports coaching sessions to young people of ages 8-19 and is delivered over three areas of our community including Wonford, Cranbrook and Merrivale.
 The scheme aims to inspire more young people to get active within their local area and help them realise their potential.
 The scheme is funded by the Premier League and focuses on getting children active through a variety of sports.
 The project helps to support young people to progress into positive pathways whilst working alongside partners to create safe and strong communities.

 For further information click here or contact Peter.firstname.lastname@example.org

 CHILDRENS CHALLENGE RUNNING EVENT